Crowdio-21/Prototype-Backend/foreman/README.md

 # Foreman FastAPI Package

-The `foreman_fastapi` package implements the central task manager and job scheduler for the CrowdCompute distributed computing system.
+The `foreman` package implements the central task manager and job scheduler for the CrowdCompute distributed computing system.

 ## Overview